mowen18/CodeSamples/README.md

 **These are just a handful of many more projects, more examples will continue to be committed to this repo**

 "QLearning" = Traditional reinforcement/self-learning implementation
-"GAN" = Generative and Adversarial network.
-See GIF file.
+"GAN" = Generative and Adversarial networks.
+Aka deep learning and image generation using Tensorflow + Python.
+See GIF file in folder.